hpi-schul-cloud/gamification/README.md

 The app is then available at http://localhost:3030/.

 ### RabbitMQ: Sending events manually
 The RabbitMQ management interface is available at http://localhost:15672.
-In development mode, use Username `guest` and Passowrd `guest` to login.
+In development mode, use Username `guest` and Password `guest` to login.

 You can send events manually in the *Exchanges* section.
 Select the exchange and then publish your message at *Publish message*.
 Don't forget to insert the *routing key*.